authzforce/core/README.md

 Our PDP implementation uses SLF4J for logging so you can use any SLF4J implementation to manage logging.
 As an example, we use logback for testing, so you can use [logback.xml](src/test/resources/logback.xml) as an example for configuring loggers, appenders, etc.

-If you are using **Java 8**, make sure you set the following JVM system property is set before execution:
+If you are using **Java 8**, make sure the following JVM system property is set before execution:
 `javax.xml.accessExternalSchema = http`

 ## Support